 So, at the end of the day, the question comes back down to whether swimming is considered as cardio or strength training?
 Luckily for you, you don’t have to look any further, because in this article we will cover everything you want to know.

-In short- swimming is typically classified as cardiovascular training, but it can also develop strength due to the moderate resistance provided by the water.
-Swimming is also great for developing cardio and strength capabilities at the same time by exercising many different muscle groups in your body.
+In short- swimming is typically classified as cardio training, but can also develop strength due to the resistance created by the water.
+What makes swimming great, however, is its ability to develop cardio and strength at the same time by exercising many different muscle groups in your body.

 Why swimming is great for cardio and how it develops strength.